tikv/migration/br/README.md

 - `128`: The value of `ratelimit`, unit is MiB/s.
 - `--pd`: Service address of `PD`.
 - `"${PDIP}:2379"`:  Parameter of `--pd`.
-- `--dst-api-version`: The `api-version`, please see [tikv-server config](https://docs.pingcap.com/tidb/stable/tikv-configuration-file#api-version-new-in-v610) of backup files.
+- `--dst-api-version`: The `api-version`, please see [tikv-server config](https://docs.pingcap.com/tidb/stable/tikv-configuration-file#api-version-new-in-v610).
 - `v2`: Parameter of `--dst-api-version`, the optionals are `v1`, `v1ttl`, `v2`(Case insensitive).
 If no `dst-api-version` is specified, the `api-version` is the same with TiKV cluster of `--pd`.

 A progress bar is displayed in the terminal during the backup.
 When the progress bar advances to 100%, the backup is complete.
 The progress bar is displayed as follows: